pushker0101/pushker-jain-wasserstoff-AiInternTask/README.md

 In this I can connect it to a LLM like llama or bert can can use that to ask questions from the pdf and generate answers from it.

-OCR for Scanned PDFs:  I can Integrate OCR techniques to handle scanned or written documents.
+OCR for Scanned PDFs:  I can Integrate OCR techniques to handle scanned or written documents in pdf form